Soobum Im-USA TODAY Sports. Pictured: Kawhi Leonard and LeBron James

 LeBron, LeBron, LeBron.
 Say it three times fast in honor of the number of times he has held the world captive with his potential decision.
 First, he televised the big news.
 Then he went old school and put it in Sports Illustrated.
 Can we get odds on what will happen this time?
 Well, we’re working on that (telepathy is the current leader in the clubhouse).

 Meanwhile, the betting market on where King James will land is fluid.
-The offshore sportsbook 5Dimes, for example, has him signing with the Lakers at -120.
-The field is also -120.
-In other words, nobody knows nothing.
 But, since the Lakers are the speculative favorite as a team, our in-house bookmaker, Sean Koerner, created NBA title odds and season-win totals for LA based on five different LeBron-centric scenarios.
 That includes if James goes west solo to if every available big name (Paul George, Kawhi Leonard and Chris Paul) joins him.
 Then our experts, Matt Moore and Bryan Mears, analyzed each option for optimum value.

 Let the frenzy begin!